 In many developing countries the capability of the state to implement its policies and programs is a key constraint to improving human development.
 Many reform initiatives fail to achieve sustained improvements in performance because organizations pretend to reform by changing what policies and organizational structures look like rather than what they actually do.

-Transitioning from pre-determined promoting solutions to allowing the local nomination and articulation of concrete problems to be solved.
+Transitioning from promoting predetermined solutions to allowing the local nomination, articulation, and prioritization of concrete problems to be solved.

-Creating environments within and across organizations that encourage experimentation and positive deviance.
+Creating (and protecting) environments within and across organizations that encourage experimentation and positive deviance.

-Promoting active experiential (and experimental) learning with evidence-driven feedback built into regular management that allow for real-time adaptation.
+Promoting active experiential (and experimental) learning with evidence-driven feedback built into regular management that allows for real-time adaptation.

-Engaging champions across sectors and organizations who ensure reforms are viable, legitimate and relevant.
+Engaging multiple agents across sectors and organizations to ensure reforms are viable, legitimate and relevant.

 |Elements of Approach||Mainstream Development Projects/Policies/Programs||Problem Driven Iterative Adaption|